keen/keen-js/README.md

 ## Installation

-Read our [installation guide](https://github.com/keenlabs/keen-js/wiki/Installation) to learn about all the ways this library can fit into your workflow.
+Read our [Installation guide](https://github.com/keenlabs/keen-js/wiki/Installation) to learn about all the ways this library can fit into your workflow.

 ## Resources